Updated Monday, March 31, 2008

 To install freenet, download one of these archives:

-In order to run freenet, you need to have the latest version of Sun's java runtime environment.
+In order to run freenet, you need to have the latest version of Oracle's java runtime environment (technically this is the same as 'Sun Java' because Sun was bought out by Oracle).
 There are other JREs around, but freenet works best with this one.
-Java2 1.4.2 and higher work fine but because the latest versions of several tools are being compiled on java 1.5.0, you're better off to just go with 1.5.0.
 To find out what you have, just open a DOS box and type "java -version" on the command line:

 To install freenet, simply extract the files from the archive into the directory of your choice.

-Freenet does come with a configuration program "NodeConfig.exe" that you can use to set up freenet, but I personally find it easier to just edit the "freenet.ini" and "flaunch.ini" files in the freenet directory.
-It's better to do it that way and once you've got things set you seldom need to mess with it again.
-My opinion is that it's better to just forget about "NodeConfig.exe".
+Freenet used to come with a configuration program "NodeConfig.exe" that you could use to set up freenet, but I personally find it easier to just edit the "freenet.ini" and "flaunch.ini" files in the freenet directory.
+It's better to do it that way and once you've got things set you seldom (if ever) need to mess with it again.
+My opinion is that because NodeConfig.exe has been known to mess things up on occasion, including overwriting customizations, it's better to just forget about it entirely.
+Because of this I have elected not to include it in the distribution archive for build 5110.

 All you need is to edit a few lines, save the files and freenet is ready to go.

-Note: It's a good idea to use an editor like notepad to work with these files because it saves them as plain ASCII without adding any formatting or control codes that would probably either give freenet a headache or just break the files.
+Note: It is important to use an editor like notepad to work with these files because it saves them as plain ASCII without adding any formatting or control codes that would either give freenet a headache or just break the files.

 Start by opening the file "flaunch.ini".